aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 ```

-## **Apply Inner Shadow to WordArt**
+## **Apply Inner Shadow Effect to Shapes**
-Aspose.Slides for .NET could be used to apply WordArt Effects on Text.
-Every WordArt effect has a scheme, for example Accent1, Accent3.
-In this topic, we will see with examples for how to work with WordArt in Aspose.Slides.
-In order to apply the scheme of any WordArt.
-Please follow the steps below:
+Go through these steps:

-- Create an instance of [Presentation](https://apireference.aspose.com/net/slides/aspose.slides/presentation) class.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/net/slides/aspose.slides/presentation) class.
-- Get reference of a slide.
+2. Get a reference of the slide.
-- Add an AutoShape of Rectangle type.
+3. Add an AutoShape of the Rectangle type.
-- Enable InnerShadowEffect.
+4. Enable InnerShadowEffect.
-- Set all necessary parameters.
+5. Set all the necessary parameters.
-- Set ColorType as Scheme.
+6. Set the ColorType as Scheme.
-- Set Scheme Color.
+7. Set the Scheme Color.
-- Write the presentation as a [PPTX](https://wiki.fileformat.com/presentation/pptx/) file.
+8. Write the presentation as a [PPTX](https://wiki.fileformat.com/presentation/pptx/) file.

-In the example given below, we have added a connector between two shapes.
+This sample code (based on the steps above) shows you how to add a connector between two shapes in C#:

 ```c#
 // The path to the documents directory.